Woodstock Palace: Henry VII and family

 Henry VII rebuilt a part of the palace in the 1490s.
 He resided at Woodstock in August and September 1497, July and September 1507, and September 1513.
 On 15 August 1497, a ceremony of betrothal or proxy wedding was held for Catherine of Aragon and Arthur, Prince of Wales at Woodstock.

-During a visit in September 1507, the Spanish ambassador Dr Puebla encouraged Catherine of Aragon to compose a letter in cipher code to a Spanish minister Almazan.
+Elizabeth of York and Anne Saye, a lady-in-waiting, became ill at Woodstock during a visit in August 1502.
+In September 1507, the Spanish ambassador Dr Puebla was at Woodstock and encouraged Catherine of Aragon to compose a letter in cipher code to a Spanish minister Almazan.

 Henry VII spent over £4000 from his chamber account on building works at Woodstock.
 The work was supervised by Master George Gainesford, Sheriff of Oxfordshire and others, and the mason was William Este of Oxford.
 He modified the hall, a bay window for the Queen's chamber (for Elizabeth of York), and, in 1507, the gatehouse.
 According to Isaac Wake the gatehouse had a carved Latin inscription recording that it was the work of Henry VII.
 The King's chamber also had a bay window (built by William Flower), and there was a chamber for his mother, Lady Margaret Beaufort.

 The new hall roof was constructed by a carpenter John Brian of Oxford in 1494.
 Brian complained that Henry VII had agreed to his drawing for the roof, but after he began cutting and shaping the timbers, Henry Dean, Prior of Llanthony (paymaster at the site) told him to make changes.
 Brian asked for another £9 to accommodate a change in the plan or "proposition" for the roof involving a round window.
 Stone for Palace in the 1490s was brought from quarries at Shirburn, Barrington, Taynton, and Windrush.
 Timber was brought from Bladon, Kirtlington, and Spelsbury.
 Bricks were made at Oxford and at Brill.

 William Este or East maintained the Palace for many years.
 In the reign of Henry VIII, Sir Edward Chamberlain organised repairs to the newer buildings and to "Rosamund's Place".
 The roofs at Woodstock were repaired with lead taken from the Priory at Canons Ashby.

 Henry VIII came to Woodstock in August 1532.
 He played dice and gave money to William Colyns, a "frantic man".
 According to William Latymer, Anne Boleyn was kind to one of her gentlewomen servants, Mrs Jaskyne, when she made a request to leave the court at Woodstock to visit her sick husband in September 1533 or July 1535.
 Edward VI sent a carpenter called Thomas Cropper to survey and draw the buildings.